nikhil-vytla/STOR-538-Project2-2021/README.md

 You are asked to use this data to build models that predict the 3 variables above.
 These models will be used to predict NBA games from April 10th - April 30th.
 That schedule can be found [Here](https://www.espn.com/nba/schedule) <br />

 ### Grading
 You will be graded on accuracy of your models predicting these three variables.
-Dr. Mario will release results after each week's games ranking your projects vs your classmates.
+Dr. Mario will release results after each week's games ranking your projects vs. your classmates.

 ***